5 Ways to Improve Your Pet’s Dental Health

 In many respects, your dog or cat’s teeth are every bit as important to their health and well-being as your own incisors, canines, and molars are to yours.
 As is the case with humans, your pet’s teeth are vitally important for food consumption, proper hygiene, and overall health.

 At the risk of sounding like a scolding dentist, let’s get to the teeth of the matter: We need to stop overlooking this key component of pet care.
 Here are five ways you can succeed at improving your dog or cat’s dental health.
 By employing these techniques, you can be assured the doggy and kitty kisses you receive will be all the more enjoyable.

 1. Periodic Dental Examinations

 No one likes going to the dentist – not even your dog or cat.
 Yet veterinary dental exams are important to maintaining your pet’s oral health.
 In most cases your vet can examine your pet’s teeth in the exam room – without the need for anesthesia – provided your cat or dog proves cooperative and lacks severe dental problems.
-The frequency of professional cleanings your dog or cat needs depends on his age and the health status of his teeth.
+The frequency of professional cleanings your dog or cat needs depends on their age and the health status of their teeth.
 Whereas a young pet with healthy teeth may only require a vet dental visit once each year (or even once every several years for some felines), a senior pet demonstrating dental disease may need professional care every six months.